 Each of the tools addresses a priority challenge identified by global experts as a barrier to the digital inclusion of persons with disabilities and older persons in Smart Cities.”
 See also Smart Cities for All: A Vision.

-James Thurston of 3Gict discusses the issues in the video below.
+James Thurston of 3Gict came to Sydney in 2019 and discussed the issues and solutions in his keynote presentation in the video below.